blacklightpy/vaultofknowledge/Free Radio Firmware.md

   - CDMA2000 is also known as C2K or IMT-MC (IMT Multi-Carrier)
   - CDMA2000 1X is also known as 1x or 1xRTT (1x Radio Transmission Technology)
     - 1xRTT means the same radio frequency bandwidth as the older Interim Standard 95 (IS-95)
-      - IS-95 is also known as cdmaOne, and it is the first technology that made use of CDMA method.
 - UMTS - Universal Mobile Telecommunications System (3G)
 - HSPA - High Speed Packet Access (3.5G/3G+) (HS-Downlink/Uplink-PA)
 - HSPA+ - Evolved High Speed Packet Access (3.75G)